gatsbyjs/gatsby/docs/blog/2019-06-21-profitable-agency-wordpress/index.md

 ### SLIDE 1: WordPress is slow.

-### SLIDE 2: WordPress is not secure.
+## SLIDE 2: WordPress is not secure.

-### SLIDE 3: WordPress is old
+## SLIDE 3: WordPress is old

-### FINAL SLIDE: So use our NewThing.
+## FINAL SLIDE: So use our NewThing.

-You sit back and laugh at each time.
+Skeptical minds in the audience might sit back and laugh each time:

 *Slow?* C'mon now.
 You're able to get load time for your client sites down to less than 2 seconds and even faster, thanks to caching and image optimization and CDN services.

-*Not secure?* Give me break.
+*Not secure?* Hold up.
 You haven't had a site get hacked this decade.
 You use quality hosting, reputable plugins, and you've turned on automatic core updates.
 Plus, you create daily off-site backups just in case.

-*And old!?* That's a joke.
+*And old!?* Not in your experience.
 You feel like a kid in a candy store, surrounded by all of the innovation WordPress has rolled out the last few years.
 You've barely taste-tested the WordPress Rest API, or the new React-powered content editor.

 So if you're a WordPress Developer and you've dismissed Gatsby as this year's NewThing, then I get it.